Hidden Gems of Wairoa District

 Wairoa as a district is wholly under-discovered.
 A hidden gem in itself, Wairoa District is blessed with white sand beaches, rugged rural outlooks, and charming towns and villages, all waiting to be discovered.

-For those determined to unearth the secrets of the district, here are seven hidden gems.
+For those determined to unearth the secrets of the district, here are six hidden gems.

-To get expert advice on exploring Wairoa District, connect with the Wairoa i-SITE Information Centre.
+To get expert advice on exploring Wairoa District, connect with the Wairoa isite Visitor Centre.

 Waihua Station Farm Shop